wsyCUHK/WSYCUHK_FDIA/README.md

 ## Contact Us
 The first author received the B.Eng. degree (with first class Hons.) and the Ph.D degree in information engineering from The Chinese University of Hong Kong, Hong Kong, in 2013 and 2018, respectively.
 His research interests include network embedding, optimization theory, queueing analysis, dynamic programming, deep learning  and reinforcement learning algorithm in Smart Grid.

-He is currently a Senior Researcher  on data mining for Wechat Pay（微信支付） risk management  with Tencent, Shenzhen, China.
+He is currently a Senior Researcher  on data mining (e.g., NLU, Adversarial Reinforcement Learning, Graph Neural Networks) for Wechat Pay（微信支付） risk management  with Tencent, Shenzhen, China.
 For any inquiry for this work or cooperation， please feel free to contact us through github.

 ## Thank you for reading!!!